If you've blocked our ad, please consider unblocking it.

 An icon of the Hammer Bros. exists in the game files.
 This would have been the Hammer Brothers' debut in the Mario Kart series.

 Apparently, there was going to be a Mii Outfit C. Oddly, though, it has a different icon compared to Outfits A and B. While Outfits A and B are circles with "Mii" on them, C appears to be a grey jacket with the letter "C" on it, suggesting it didn't get much further than testing.

 This course is identical to GCN Mario Circuit.
 However, there is no Chain Chomp, and the Piranha Plants lack pipes (they are floating in mid-air).
 There is no minimap, and the minimap icon of the character scrolls off the screen.
 This may in fact be a direct port of the data from Mario Kart: Double Dash!!, since shadows no longer give off a 'shading' effect to anything that passes under them, and the Piranha Plants attack any time a player nears them if the course is accessed in Time Trial mode (the course's Double Dash!! behavior), rather than periodically like in Time Trials for the final version of the course.

 This course served as Nintendo's first tex0 test.
 It's identical to Mario Circuit, but with corrupted textures because the pointers that tell the course which textures to load miss slightly.
-No objects or items are present, and the lap counter does not work.
+No objects or items are present.
+Due to a lack of checkpoints, the lap counter does not work, and Lakitu doesn't tell you to turn around when you're going backwards.
 It does have a minimap, though, which is also identical to Mario Circuit.